zeroluck/docs/sources/reference/interception-scripts/index.md

 oxTrust allows an admin to add and modify users which belong to groups.
 In order to simplify this process and apply repeating actions, oxTrust supports an Update User script.
-In this script it is possible to modify a person entry before it is persisted in LDAP.
+In this script it is possible to modify a person entry before it is stored in LDAP.

-This script type adds only one method to base script type:
+This script type adds only one method to the base script type:

 * `def updateUser(self, user, persisted, configurationAttributes):`

-These are types of parameters:
+These are the types of parameters:

 - `user` is `org.gluu.oxtrust.model.GluuCustomPerson`
-- persisted is boolean value to specify if operation type: add/modify
+- persisted is a boolean value to specify the operation type: add/modify
 - `configurationAttributes` is `java.util.Map<String, SimpleCustomProperty>`

-This script can be used in oxTrust application only.
+This script can be used in an oxTrust application only.

 - [Sample Update User Script](./sample-update-user-script.py)